Lightning-AI/pytorch-lightning/docs/source/index.rst

    :button_text: Continue

 .. customcalloutitem::
-   :description: Learn the key concepts to help you organize your PyTorch code as PyTorch Lightning
+   :description: Easily organize your existing PyTorch code as PyTorch Lightning in a few hours.
    :header: PyTorch to PyTorch Lightning
    :button_link: starter/converting.html
    :button_text: Continue

 .. customcalloutitem::
-   :description: Learn how to use Lightning for anything from NLP, Computer vision to RL and meta learning.
-Lightning works for ALL research areas.
+   :description: From NLP, Computer vision to RL and meta learning - see how to use Lightning in ALL research areas.
    :header: Examples
    :button_link: tutorials.html
    :button_text: Continue